"My bra straps are always falling down. "

-"My breasts appear to be sagging, and no matter how much I tighten the straps, I just can’t get any lift."
+"My breasts appear to be sagging.
+No matter how much I tighten my straps I can’t get any lift."

 A well-fitting bra is going to do most of the lifting from the band, and not the straps.
 Realistically, the straps are only going to provide the last 15% of the lift that a bra provides – the band should be doing most of the work, and to do this, it needs to be parallel to the floor against your body.
 Making sure that your band size is not too large will help with this issue.
 Certain bra styles provide more lift than others, and this is where an experienced fitter can work with you to find a bra with the right amount of lift.